 - Make sure there is an isolation fence around the pool, separating the pool from the house and the surrounding yard.
-It should be at least 4 feet high, with self-latching and self-locking doors.
+It should be at least 4 feet high, with self-latching and self-locking gates.

 - Make sure kids have constant supervision when they’re in or around water.
 Designate at least one adult “water watcher” at all times.
 If you’re with a group, have adults take turns.

 - Kids that are not strong swimmers should wear US Coast Guard-approved, well-fitting life jackets.
 (But be aware they don’t make your child drown-proof — still keep constant watch.)

 - Set water safety rules for the whole family — for example, kids should never swim alone, inexperienced swimmers should stay in water less than chest deep, don’t dive into water less than 9 feet deep, stay away from pool drains, pipes and other openings, etc.

 - Parents and caregivers should learn bystander CPR.

 - Swimming lessons and life jackets do not replace supervision.
 Always watch kids in and around water.
 Drowning is swift and silent — it can happen in less than a minute.